 We don’t have to walk far from our apartment, Como Lake Amazing View, to get to breakfast.
 A few suggestions are chalked on the blackboard: avocado, bacon and eggs, and yogurt.
 Yes—definitely a bit more than the typical Italian breakfast.
 We find a table for the four of us.
 The aroma of fresh coffee hits us immediately.

-Inside, it’s not very big.
-The rustic wooden tables are placed close together.
-The bar is full of freshly baked cakes and pastries.
-A whimsical wallpaper, olive green walls, and cozy lighting create a warm atmosphere.
-On the walls, there are some knick-knacks, this week’s horoscope, and, of course, many bottles of wine.
-Bar Al Centrale is also an enoteca where you can enjoy a good glass of wine.
+Inside, it’s not very spacious.
+The rough wooden tables are placed close together.
+The bar is filled with freshly baked cakes and pastries.
+Imaginative wallpaper, olive-green walls, and atmospheric lighting create a cozy ambiance.
+On the walls, you’ll find some knickknacks, this week’s horoscope, and plenty of wine bottles.
+Of course, Al Bar Centrale is also an enoteca where you can enjoy a good glass of wine.

 A friendly lady brings us the menu.
 We order some bacon and eggs, an avocado toast, bread with jam, and for the kids, a slice of cake.
 The fresh cake is delicious.
 The breakfast is tasty and well-prepared.
 The atmosphere is warm and welcoming.